kubernetes/enhancements/keps/sig-autoscaling/0001-container-resource-autoscaling.md

 The Horizontal Pod Autoscaler supports scaling of targets based on the resource usage of the pods in the target.
 The resource usage of pods is calculated as the sum of the individual container usage values of the pod.
-This is unsuitable for workloads where the usage of the containers are not strongly correlated or change in lockstep.
+This is unsuitable for workloads where the usage of the containers are not strongly correlated or do not change in lockstep.
 This KEP suggests that when scaling based on resource usage the HPA also provide an option to consider the usages of individual containers to make scaling decisions.